Keegan-Hugh-Kelly/keegan-hugh-kelly/README.md

 # 💫 About Me:
 Hey there!
-My name is Keegan Hugh Kelly :) I'm currently working on creating a Financial Analysis Tool based on the Blockchain.com API that can manipulate the data & make predictions on different cryptocurrencies with the hopes of it being autonomous.
-I'm a self-taught developer - I'm mainly building my web applications using Python and/or TypeScript with a Next.js framework.
+My name is Keegan Hugh Kelly :) I'm a Junior Data Solutions Engineer at MickeyLlew.
+I enjoy creating autonomous systems and interactive websites.

 ## 🌐 Socials: